-Any person can report sex discrimination, including Sexual Harassment (whether or not the person reporting is the alleged victim) in person, by mail, telephone, or e-mail, using the contact information listed above for the Title IX Coordinator.
-A report can be made at any time, including during nonbusiness hours.
-However, responses to reports made outside of business hours, including during weekends and holidays, may be delayed.
+Any person can report sex discrimination in person, by mail, telephone, or e-mail, using the contact information listed above for the Title IX Coordinator.
+A report can be made at any time, including during non-business hours.
+However, responses to reports made outside of business hours, including during weekends and holidays, may be delayed in response.